 Dissertation Proposal, Proposal Meeting, and Plan.
 All students must complete a dissertation proposal requirement that consists of a written proposal and a subsequent meeting with the Graduate Committee.
-The specific format of the proposal draft (e.g., short memo or longer document) and the format of the committee meeting (e.g., formal defense or open discussion) can be negotiated between the student, their research chair, and the Graduate Committee.
-However, all proposals must include a detailed methods section that describes the proposed dissertation project.

-The Proposal meeting must result in a summary document (dissertation plan) that is a minimum of two pages that defines the plan formulated by the student and the committee regarding (at least) the topic and scope of the dissertation, method and scope of data collection, and analysis strategies.
+The written dissertation proposal must include all sections of the dissertation paper: the detailed and structured Introduction, Hypotheses, Methods, Analytic Plan, References, and Tables and Figures if needed.
 Students will work with their advisor regarding the specific format of this summary document, but work on the dissertation cannot begin until all committee members have approved the dissertation plan.
 This formal dissertation plan serves important functions.